Gain insights from 5 real-life examples where strategic implementation transformed businesses significantly. Contact us for more information!

 Every organization must make a big strategy shift at some point or another to stay at the forefront of its industry.
 In some cases, a big strategic change may also be necessary to simply survive.
 Successfully shaping and executing a new strategy is challenging, but there are a few standout examples we can all learn from.
-Here are five companies with good strategy execution, coming from different markets and industry positions.

 1. The City of Germantown, Tennessee

-The City of Germantown took a unique approach to strategy planning and execution because it chose to follow a corporate framework versus a more traditional local government model.
+The City of Germantown took a unique approach to planning and strategy execution because it chose to follow a corporate framework versus a more traditional local government model.
 The city views its citizens as customers, staff as teams, and operations as goods and services.

 This shift in thinking came about in 2015 after city administrators read the book, “We Don’t Make Widgets: Overcoming the Myths that Keep Government from Radically Improving.”
-The general idea is to build and execute a strategy around what citizens want, focusing on outcomes.
+The general idea is to build and successfully execute a strategy around what citizens want, focusing on outcomes.
 For example, citizens don’t want a bigger police force; they want whatever ensures a safe community and low crime rate.

 The city’s first step in taking a “for-profit” approach to organizational strategy was to create the “Germantown Forward 2030” vision.
 The 2030 vision was built over a methodical, one-year process by a 30-person steering committee and incorporated input from more than 200 citizens.
 Once the vision was finalized, a citizen task force created a measurable, actionable strategic plan with objectives, projects, and performance measures.
-Every quarter, Germantown’s city administrator meets with department directors to review progress and results, which are then shared publicly with citizens via a community dashboard.
-Strategic planning isn't always easy, but the City found great ways to overcome the biggest pain points in the process to achieve success.

-Over the past four years, Germantown has seen success with this approach to strategic planning and execution.
-The city operates more efficiently and cost effectively, and there is greater transparency both internally and externally on goal progress.
+Over the past four years, Germantown has seen success with this approach to planning and strategy execution.
+The city operates more efficiently and cost-effectively, and there is greater transparency both internally and externally on goal progress.
 The results have been so positive that Germantown won a 2019 Malcolm Baldrige National Quality Award from the U.S. Department of Commerce.
 The city is one of only four municipalities nationwide to have ever earned this presidential-level honor, which is the highest level of recognition for performance excellence that a U.S. organization can receive.

 2. Best Buy